jbgreenh/pmp-analytics/README.md

 `List Request.csv` list request in igov `pharmacies.csv` compliance>manage pharmacies>download

+## prescriber_activity_request

+this script checks all pdfs in the `data/prescriber_activity_request/` folder and pulls prescriber activity reports for all dea numbers and date ranges in those files

+### required files

+pdf requests in the `data/prescriber_activity_request/` folder

 ## scorecard

 this script updates the scorecard tracking sheet on google drive with prescriber search rates for opioid and benzodiazepine prescriptions